grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/annotation-label.md

 The purpose of annotations is to add additional information to alert instances, such as extra details for notification messages.

-Grafana provides several optional annotations that you can edit for use in notification messages and within Grafana:
+Grafana provides several optional annotations that you can edit for use in notification messages and within Grafana.

 - `summary`: A short summary of what the alert has detected and why.
 - `description`: A detailed description of what happened and what the alert does.